cfpb/wagtail-treemodeladmin/README.md

     child_model_admin = BookModelAdmin
 ```

-Then visit the Wagtail admin. `Library` will be in the menu, and will give you a list of authors, and each author will have a link that will take to their books.
+Then visit the Wagtail admin. `Library` will be in the menu, and will give you a list of authors, and each author will have a link that will take you to their books.

 ## API